 We estimate a version of equation (1) that interacts the Advising Plus indicator with the indicator for "predicted to not apply to a CP school".
-We estimate the differential impacts for a select group of outcomes from tables 3, 5, and 6, and present the results in Table 5.
-The first row of Table 5 describes application behaviors for Advising Standard students who are predicted to not apply to a CP school.
-As expected, these students are substantially less likely to apply to a CP school (69.9 versus 91.5 percent, column 4) and substantially less likely to be accepted to a CP school (61.9 versus 85.8 percent, column 5), compared to Advising Standard students who are predicted to apply to a CP school.
+We estimate the differential impacts for a select group of outcomes from tables 3, 5, and 6, and

-The second and third row of Table 5 provide the differential impacts of Advising Plus based on whether the student was predicted to apply to a CP school or not.
+The second and third rows of point estimates of Table 5 show the differential impacts of Advising Plus based on whether the student was predicted to apply to a CP school or not.
 While Advising Plus students with low application propensities had less engagement with their advisors compared to Advising Plus students with higher application propensities (columns 1, 2, and 3), column 4 shows that the application impacts of Advising Plus are substantially higher for students with lower application propensities.
-Specifically, Advising Plus led to a 22.4 percentage point (32 percent) increase in the share of lower-propensity students who applied to at least one CP school, but only a 2.8 percentage point (3.1 percent) statistically insignificant increase in the share of higher-propensity students applying to CP schools.
-This result is intuitive: because over 90 percent of students in the higher-propensity category were already going to apply to a CP school, there is a ceiling to the magnitude of impact that Advising Plus could have for these students.
+Specifically, Advising Plus led to a 19.5 percentage point (28 percent) increase in the share of lower-propensity students who applied to at least one CP school, but only a 2.7 percentage point (3 percent) statistically insignificant increase in the share of higher-propensity students applying to CP schools.
+This result is intuitive: because over 90 percent of students in the higher-propensity category were already going to apply to a CP school, there is likely a ceiling to the magnitude of impact that Advising Plus could have for these students.

-Column 5 suggests that this increase in CP applications translated to an increase in the share of low-propensity students who were admitted to a CP school, though this result is not statistically significant (p = 0.104).
-However, we find no differential impacts on enrollment (column 6), reinforcing the conclusion from above that Advising Plus' success at increasing the incented behaviors did not translate to better enrollment outcomes.21
+Column 5 suggests that this increase in CP applications translated to an increase in the share of low-propensity students who were admitted to a CP school, though this result is not statistically significant (p = 0.105).
+However, we find no differential impacts on enrollment (column 6), reinforcing the conclusion from above that Advising Plus' success at increasing the incented behaviors did not translate to better enrollment outcomes.23